 Starting off in Moscow, it then moves to Budapest, Vienna and London, playing out like a traditional Cold War thriller; complete with Seduction School for Spies, floppy disks and good old-fashioned torture.

 Only it’s not set in the Cold War, but in the present, something I only realised when Matron, who runs Sparrow School, snootily dismisses the West as “drunk on shopping and social media”.

 There’s nothing wrong with a solid espionage drama that isn’t in thrall to smartphones and the internet.
-But here the sexual assaults feel exploitative, the torture scenes go on and on, and it’s so long if you started watching it when the Iron Curtain went up in 1945 by the time you came out of the cinema you’d be expecting to bump into Mikhail Gorbachev.
+But here the sexual assaults feel exploitative, the torture scenes go on and on, and it’s so long if you started watching it when the Iron Curtain came down in 1945 by the time you left the cinema you’d be expecting to bump into Mikhail Gorbachev.

 Luckily the performances lift it.
 Jennifer Lawrence as the ballerina-turned-spy Dominika is very good, the supporting cast top notch: Jeremy Irons and Ciaran Hinds as Generals Korchnoi and Zachary; Joely Richardson as Dominika’s chronically unwell mother Nina; Matthias Schoenaerts as Dominika’s creepy uncle.

 We first see Dominika on the Bolshoi stage in a brilliant scarlet tutu, before a horrific accident mid-dance leaves her leg permanently damaged.
 (Don’t look if you’re squeamish, though if you are squeamish the torture scenes later may make you long for the simple shock of a broken and twisted leg.)

 It’s a situation made even more painful with the realisation that as the ballet company own her apartment and pay for her sick mother’s helper, she needs to find a new career.